Links on Android Authority may earn us a commission. Learn more.

 Samsung did a good job assembling a quality piece of hardware.
 The smooth Gorilla Glass and metal frame go a long way towards giving the phone a better-than-mid-range appeal.
 The plastic rear panel in no way feels like glass despite Samsung’s marketing, but the matte finish works really well and helps prevent fingerprints from mucking it up.

-The Galaxy S21 FE passingly resembles the fancier Galaxy S21 but doesn't carry the same sex appeal.
+The Galaxy S21 FE passingly resembles the fancier Galaxy S21 and S22 but doesn't carry the same sex appeal.

 Functional controls for the phone are the bare minimum.
 A small power button and stubby volume toggle populate the right edge of the phone.
 Travel and feedback are good, though the buttons are too thin for my tastes.
 It’s like pressing on wire.
 There’s no headphone jack, but you’ll encounter the USB-C port and SIM card tray on the bottom edge.
-The SIM card tray supports two physical SIM cards, but does not accommodate a memory card.
+The SIM card tray supports two physical SIM cards, but does not accommodate a memory card, nor does it support eSIM.
 The Galaxy S20 FE did have microSD support, so that’s a disappointing change between the two phones, though it does match the Galaxy S21.

 What’s the screen like?